farjanay11/Lawyer-Appointment-Management-System/README.md

 ## Project Overview

-The Lawyer Appointment Management System is a web-based platform designed to streamline the interaction between lawyers and clients.
-It allows clients to search for lawyers based on specialization and location, view profiles, book appointments, and give feedback.
-Lawyers can manage appointments, check client details, and provide availability.
+Lawyer Appointment Management System is designed to help people in Bangladesh easily connect with qualified lawyers.
+It acts as a central system that keeps everything well-organized for both clients and lawyers.
+The platform helps users find legal support based on specific needs—such as family matters, property disputes, or business issues.

+It stores key information about clients and lawyers, ensures appointments are scheduled properly, and keeps records of all legal cases and payments.
+To ensure trust and safety, the system verifies important contact details like email addresses and phone numbers.
+After a meeting or case, clients can leave feedback about their experience.
+This helps others find reliable legal support based on honest reviews.

+In short, this platform simplifies the process of getting legal help by keeping all information secure, organized, and easy to access—for both clients and lawyers.

 ## Objectives